Russia's damaged Black Sea flagship sinks in latest setback

 The Russian Defense Ministry said the ship sank in a storm while being towed to a port.
 Russia earlier said the flames on the ship, which would typically have 500 sailors aboard, forced the entire crew to evacuate.
 Later it said the blaze had been contained.

-The ship had the capacity to carry 16 long-range cruise missiles, and its removal reduces Russia's firepower in the Black Sea.
-It's also a blow to Russian prestige in a war already widely seen as a historic blunder.
-Now entering its eighth week, Russia's invasion has stalled because of resistance from Ukrainian fighters bolstered by weapons and other aid sent by Western nations.
+The Moskva had the capacity to carry 16 long-range cruise missiles, and its removal reduces Russia's firepower in the Black Sea.
+It's also a blow to Moscow's prestige in a war already widely seen as a historic blunder.
+Now entering its eighth week, the invasion has stalled amid resistance from Ukrainian fighters bolstered by weapons and other aid sent by Western nations.

 The Associated Press could not independently verify the incident, but Ukraine and its supporters consider it an iconic moment of defiance.
 The country recently unveiled a postage stamp commemorating it.

-The news of the flagship's damage overshadowed Russian claims of advances in the southern port city of Mariupol, where Moscow's forces have been battling the Ukrainians since the early days of the invasion in some of the heaviest fighting of the war — at a horrific cost to civilians.
+The news of the flagship overshadowed Russian claims of advances in the southern port city of Mariupol, where Moscow's forces have been battling the Ukrainians since the early days of the invasion in some of the heaviest fighting of the war — at a horrific cost to civilians.

 Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov said Wednesday that 1,026 Ukrainian troops surrendered at a metals factory in the city.
 But Vadym Denysenko, adviser to Ukraine’s interior minister, rejected the claim, telling Current Time TV that “the battle over the seaport is still ongoing today.”